Nashville-Chattanooga & St. Louis Railroad

 Nickel Plate Road

-"the "New York-Chicago & St. Louis R.R."
+aka "The New York, Chicago & St. Louis R.R."

-Item: 76-N Price: $75.00
+Item: 73-N Price: $75.00

 History

 The Nickel Plate Railroad was constructed in 1881 along the South Shore of the Great Lakes connecting Buffalo and Chicago to compete with the Lake Shore & Michigan Southern Railway.
 The railroad operated in the mid-central United States.
 Commonly referred to as the Nickel Plate Road, the railroad served a large area, including trackage in the states of New York, Pennsylvania, Ohio, Indiana, Illinois and Missouri.
 Its primary connections included Buffalo, Chicago, Cincinnati, Cleveland, Indianapolis, St. Louis, and Toledo.
-In 1964 the Nickel Plate Road and several other mid-western carriers were merged into the larger Norfolk and Western Railway
+In 1964 the Nickel Plate Road and several other mid-western carriers were merged into the larger Norfolk and Western Railway.

 Click on image to view larger picture

-New York-Chicago & St. Louis Railroad
+aka "The New York, Chicago & St. Louis R.R."

 Click on image to view larger picture

-New York-Chicago & St. Louis Railway
+aka "The New York, Chicago & St. Louis R.R."

 Click on image to view larger picture

-New York-Chicago & St. Louis Railroad
+aka "The New York, Chicago & St. Louis R.R."

 Click on image to view larger picture

-New York-Chicago & St. Louis Railroad
+New York, Chicago & St. Louis Railroad

-Item: 81-N Price: $175.00
+Item: 79-N Price: $125.00

 Click on image to view larger picture

-New York-Chicago & St. Louis Railroad
+New York, Chicago & St. Louis Railway

-Item: 82-N Price: $90.00
+Item: 80-N Price: $125.00

 Click on image to view larger picture

-New York-Chicago & St. Louis Railroad
+New York, Chicago & St. Louis Railroad

 Click on image to view larger picture

-New York-Chicago & St. Louis Railroad
+New York, Chicago & St. Louis Railroad

 Click on image to view larger picture